 Want to develop or improve academic skills?
 Ready to improve your English for a job or career?
 Enroll in our new ESL Basic Skills course to learn or improve job skills, basic math, and English.
 This class is open to students assessed at the Intermediate level.
 Students work together with an English teacher and a math teacher.

 Distance Learning—English at Home/Citizenship Preparation

-A 10-session course designed to help those who want to learn step-by-step how to apply for American citizenship.
+A course designed to help those who want to learn step-by-step how to apply for American citizenship.
 Students will have an opportunity to develop and practice their English language skills specifically in preparation for the naturalization interview and learn to use technology to access current information.
 Competency in English at the Intermediate Low II level required.
 Please also see Distance Learning—Citizenship Preparation class above.

 Frequently Asked Questions

 Mt.
 Diablo Adult Education ESL classes are at the Loma Vista Adult Center campus.
 We also have Family Literacy classes at some schools in Concord and Bay Point.
 We do not have ESL classes at our Pleasant Hill campus.
 Please call (925) 685-7340, ext.
 6750, for more information about these classes.

 There is no charge for ESL classes.